Ontario Immigrant Nominee Program (OINP)

 Human Capital Priorities Stream

-The Ontario Immigrant Nominee Program (OINP) will contact applicants if they have decided to choose them.
-Applicants cannot apply directly to the OINP, they have to wait to receive a notification of interest first.
-If an applicant has not received a notification of interest from the OINP, then they cannot apply for a provincial nomination.
+The Ontario Immigrant Nominee Program (OINP) will contact applicants if they have decided to choose them through the Human Capital Priorities Stream.
+Applicants cannot apply directly to the OINP Human Capital Priorities Stream, they have to wait to receive a notification of interest first.
 The Human Capital Priorities Stream does not require a job offer.
 In order to be considered under the OINP’s Human Capital Priorities Stream, applicants need to meet all of the following criteria:

-• Possess a minimum of a Bachelors Degree or higher (three-year diplomas will not qualify);
+• Possess a minimum of a bachelor’s degree or higher (three-year diplomas will not qualify) unless exempt;

 • Have a valid educational credential assessment if your degree was obtained outside of Canada;

-• Achieved a minimum score of CLB 7 in listening, reading, writing and speaking on an approved language test in English or French;
+• Achieve a minimum score of CLB 7 in listening, reading, writing and speaking on an approved language test in English or French.

 When selecting individuals the OINP looks at both the applicant’s main NOC code on their Express Entry profile and their Comprehensive Ranking System (CRS) score.
 The OINP conducts Human Capital Priorities Stream draws which can be general or targeted.